devspace-sh/devspace/docs/pages/workflow-basics/debugging/logs.md

 title: View logs
 ---

-## View logs
-To view the logs of a container, run `devspace logs`
+To view the logs of a container, run this command:
 ```bash
 devspace logs
 ```
 By default, this will show the last 200 log lines of the first container within your `default` sector.

+## Show logs of different containers
-If you want to access the logs from another container, you can specify flags like `-l / --label-selector` or `--selector`.
+If you want to access the logs of a container other than your default container, you can specify flags like `-l / --label-selector` or `--selector`.
 Alternatively, you can use the `-p / --pick` flag to get a list of available containers.
 ```bash
 devspace logs -p
 ```